willgraham0/signal_processing/README.md

 signal of a higher frequency.
 The translation represents where that signal of higher frequency acts.
-Again, like a piece of music, the dilation represents the vertical position of the notes on the staff and the translation represents the where the notes should be played in time - the horizontal position.
+Again, like a piece of music, the dilation represents the vertical position of the notes on the staff and the translation represents where the notes should be played in time - the horizontal position.

 Let's see some examples.
 First, we will create a flat, dc, signal that